-Vaginal discharge is typically experienced during the first few weeks following ablation and may last as long as a month.
+Vaginal discharge is typically experienced during the first few weeks following ablation and may last up to 6 weeks.
 Generally, the discharge is described as bloody during the first few days; serosanguineous by approximately one week; then profuse and watery thereafter.
 Any unusual or foul-smelling discharge should be reported to the physician immediately.
 Other common post-procedural complications include cramping/pelvic pain, nausea and vomiting.

-Uterine perforation should be considered in the differential diagnosis of any postoperative patient complaining of acute abdominal pain, fever, shortness of breath, dizziness, hypotension or any other symptom that may be associated with uterine perforation with or without damage to the adjacent organs of the abdominal cavity.
+Uterine perforation should be considered in the differential diagnosis of any post-operative patient complaining of acute abdominal pain, fever, shortness of breath, dizziness, hypotension or any other symptom that may be associated with uterine perforation with or without damage to the adjacent organs of the abdominal cavity.
 Patients should be counseled that any such symptoms should be immediately reported to their physician.

-11.0 PRETREATMENT PREPARATION OF PATIENT
+PRETREATMENT PREPARATION OF PATIENT